Martin Luther King . . .

 The anaphora is part of what Aristotle recognized as art in rhetoric and is an advantage that rhetoric has over straight “scientific” expository speech in calling people to action.

-Dr. King recognized the emotive power of rhetoric, and it is this power that can move listeners to action when pure logic cannot.
+Dr. King recognized the emotive power of rhetoric.
+It is this power that moves listeners to action when pure logic cannot.
+It’s at the heart of the persuasive presentation.

-Steve Jobs, too, utilized the technique for a different purpose, a much more mundane purpose – the selling of electronics.
-For example:
+Steve Jobs, too, utilized the technique for a different purpose.

 “As you know, we’ve got the iPod, best music player in the world.
 We’ve got the iPod Nanos, brand new models, colors are back.
 We’ve got the amazing new iPod Shuffle.”